-Alistair Te Ariki Campbell is a poet, novelist and playwright of Cook Island and European descent.
-These strains are inseparable in his writing to a different degree at different times in his career.
-Campbell’s early work tended to reflect an investment in the European tradition, trends in international literature and early childhood reflections.
-His Polynesian heritage became increasingly integral to his later work.
-He has written numerous novels, plays and collections of poetry and received many awards including a Prime Minister’s Award for Literary Achievement.
+Alistair Te Ariki Campbell was a poet, novelist and playwright of Cook Island and European descent.
+He wrote numerous novels, plays and collections of poetry and received many awards including a Prime Minister’s Award for Literary Achievement.
 He was made an Officer of the New Zealand Order of Merit in 2005.

 FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE

 Campbell, Alistair Te Ariki (1925–2009), poet, playwright and novelist, was born in the Cook Islands and spent his first seven years there.
 His mother, a Cook Islander, married his father, a third-generation New Zealander from Dunedin, when he withdrew from post-war society, after experiencing the World War 1 trenches, to become an island trader.